Space, Time, and Location, Part II

 Talk slots are 75 minutes; talks will be around 45 minutes to allow for discussion.

-A conference dinner for speakers, organisers, and helpers will take place the evening of Sunday May 19, details TBC.
+A conference dinner for speakers, organizers, and assistants will be held on the Sunday evening at Mamma.

 Abstracts

-Enrico Cinti (Università degli Studi di Urbino), ‘Quantum Location Beyond Quantum Mechanics’
+Enrico Cinti (ILLC Universiteit van Amsterdam), ‘Quantum Location Beyond Quantum Mechanics’

 Making sense of the location of subsystems is an outstanding issue when it comes to understanding quantum field theory and, in particular, quantum gravity.
 This problem takes a particularly deep significance in the gravitational context, where the notion of spacetime itself is argue to disappear, and where various unusual localization schemes, like holography, have been suggested.
 In this talk, my goal will be to make some first stesso towards making sense of location in quantum field theory and quantum gravity, starting from the example of the timelike tube theorem in algebraic quantum field theory, which displays some exotic features of location in these theories.
 I will suggest that there are two ways to make sense of location with respect to the timelike tube theorem: a more conservative one, more appropriate for quantum field theory, and a more radical one, necessitated by quantum gravity, and which naturally leads to holography.
 Along the way, I will discuss some of the metaphysical implications of these constructions, in particular with respect to the ontology of quantum field theory and quantum gravity. ‹back›